bcgov/design-system/components/header/README.md

 ### Screenreaders

+* ALT text for BC Government logo reads "Go to the homepage of [current website]"

 As read using ChromeVox

 > > "Go to the government of british columbia website link."

 > > "Hello British Columbia heading one."

-### Colour Contrast
-* Contrast ratios are at least 4.5:1 for header title and 7:1 for BC Government logo

 ### Learn More
 * Accessibility Contacts in Government